a photo of the inside of a self-driving car

 "Simply put, when a car talks, it instills a feeling in drivers and passengers that it's more like a human being.
 This is one reason automakers are keen to leverage well-designed, voice-enabled automotive assistants in their cars."

-Emfield added: "The research also found that trust increases when the 'transfer of control' between the car and driver is enabled not only by speech/voice command, but also via visual, auditory and haptic cues."
+Emfield added: "The research also found that trust increases when the 'transfer of control' between the car and driver is enabled not only by speech/voice command but also via visual, auditory and haptic cues."

-Emfield explains: "The industry is already moving towards next-generation interfaces that go beyond voice-enabled assistants, becoming multi-model assistants that leverage eye tracking, gestures, and other technologies that detect even the little things, like non-verbal cues, like another human would.
+Emfield explains: "The industry is already moving towards next-generation interfaces that go beyond voice-enabled assistants, becoming multi-model assistants that leverage eye tracking, gestures, and other technologies that detect even the little things, like non-verbal cues, as another human would.
 Think about what new opportunities this opens for the drivers - and passengers - of cars in the future."

 Like GearBrain on Facebook